-Is one of your business goals to publish a book in 2013?
+Is one of your business goals to publish a book this year?

 (audio version of post, 5 minutes)